-- 1. Plan according to the steady-state Open Pit water body elevation equal to or greater than 6,800 ft amsl - 2.
-Perform water treatment on Open Pit water body following successful source control measures. - 3.
-Identify reference area for open pit, and proposed to MMD. - 4.
-Assess conditions of the proposed reference area and existing un-reclaimed area to determine if the un-reclaimed area can qualify as a self-sustaining ecosystem.
-The assessment will particularly include the following components: 1) biodiversity categories (plant communities and wildlife inventory) such as genetic diversity, species diversity, community diversity, and landscape diversity, 2) composition, and 3) structure (substrate, slope, aspect, biomass, and key physical features). - 5.
-Reclaim and revegetate portions of the Open Pit area that will assist with source controls, sustain water quality standards for PMLU, and provide habitat and food source for wildlife (see Fig. 7).
-Allow for natural revegetation of inaccessible pit walls and benches, such as what has already occurred over the last 25 years.
-Additional mulch-seed mix may be applied to pit walls and benches in areas accessible.
+- 1. Plan according to the steady-state Open Pit waterbody elevation equal to or greater than 6,800 ft amsl - 2.
+Perform water treatment on Open Pit waterbody following successful source control measures (in progress). - 3.
+Reclaim portions of the Open Pit area that will assist with source controls, and sustain water-quality standards (see Fig. 7).
+Allow for natural revegetation of inaccessible pit walls and benches, such as what has already occurred over the last 25 years. - 4.
+Adhere to water-quality protection requirements in AP-27 or AP-27 as may be updated in the future, such as pH mitigation.

-As required by the NMMA Rules, the revised surface water standards in NMAC 20.6.4.97.C.1(a) will likely replace the current AP-27 surface water standards (see Appendix E).
-One of the Open Pit water body performance standards will be meeting surface water quality standards for wildlife specified in NMAC 20.6.4.97.C.1(a).
-As indicated in JSAI (2020), included as Appendix E to this CCP, "The January 2020 open pit water-quality results meet the revised surface water quality standards for wildlife, livestock, and secondary contact."
-JSAI (2020) provides additional details on surface water quality standards and the Open Pit water body.
+As required by the NMMA Rules, the revised surface-water standards in 20.6.4.99 NMAC will replace the current AP-27 surface-water standards (see Appendices E and H).
+One of the Open Pit waterbody AP-27 performance standards will be meeting surface water quality standards for wildlife specified in 20.6.4.99 NMAC.
+As indicated in JSAI (2020 revised 2021), included as Appendix E to this CCP, "The January 2021 open pit water-quality results meet the revised surface water quality standards for wildlife, livestock, and secondary contact."
+Appendices E and H provide additional details on surface water quality standards and the Open Pit waterbody.